mthambipillai/cert-anomaly-ids/Wiki.md

 - `-t --trafficmode` : In IDSs, aggregated features are called 'traffic features'.
 This parameter defines whether aggregation is performed per source or destination entity.
 It can take 2 values : `src` or `dst`.

 ### Extract

+The following parameters can be placed after the `extract` command :

+- `-l --logspath` : Input path for the logs.
+The logs must be stored in `.parquet` format.
+The only requirement regarding columns is to have a `timestamp` column.
+The entity extractors described in the previous subsection might require additional columns.
+The path accepts wildcards or any other format specific to the file system used.
+So the example in HDFS the following can all be valid : `todaylogs.parquet`, `januarylogs/*`, `logs/year=2018/*/*/*`, `logs/year=2018/month=0{2,3}/*/*`.
+- `-s --scalemode` : Defines how the features are scaled in order to be used by machine learning algorithms.
+Currently it accepts two modes :
+	- `unit` : Every row is normalized such that the sum of all the fields is 1.0.
+More info [here](https://en.wikipedia.org/wiki/Feature_scaling#Scaling_to_unit_length).
+	- `rescale` : Every feature column is rescaled such that the range is [0.0, 1.0].
+More info [here](https://en.wikipedia.org/wiki/Feature_scaling#Rescaling).
+- `-f --featuresfile` : Defines the path and name of the file where to write the features to.
+The extension is `.parquet` and is added automatically to the path.
+So `featuresfile=myfeatures` will create `myfeatures.parquet`.
+- `-r --recall` : Must be set to `true` if we are testing some model and want to inject intrusions to compute recall in the `inspect` step, `false` otherwise.
+- `-i --intrusions` : Defines the json file that describes the intrusions, the number of instances for each intrusion kind.
+More details about it can be found in the Intrusions subsection.
+This parameter has no effect if `recall=false`.
+- `-d --intrusionsdir` : Defines the path of the directory where to persist the computed intrusions and their corresponding fake logs.
+This parameter has no effect if `recall=false`.

 ### Detect